The Law of Nations: Influence

 Centuries after his death it was found that United States President George Washington had a number of overdue library books at the time of his death.
 One of them was The Law of Nations.

-Swiss editor Charles W.F.
-Dumas sent Benjamin Franklin three copies of the book in 1775.
+Swiss editor Charles W. F. Dumas sent Benjamin Franklin three copies of the book in 1775.
 Franklin received them May 18, June 30, and July 8 by two couriers: Alexandre Pochard (Dumas' friend and later companion to Fleury Mesplet) and a man named Vaillant.
 Franklin kept one copy for himself, depositing the second in "our own public library here" (the Library Company of Philadelphia which Franklin founded in 1731) and sending the third to the "College of Massachusetts Bay" (Franklin used the original name from 1636, not acknowledging the 1639 rename to Harvard College in honor of John Harvard).
 In December 1775, Franklin thanked Dumas:

 It came to us in good season, when the circumstances of a rising State make it necessary to frequently consult the Law of Nations.

 Franklin also said that this book by Vattel, "has been continually in the hands of the members of our Congress now sitting".

 It provides at least a partial legal basis for modern conscription in the United States.
 In the Selective Draft Law Cases (1918), upholding the Selective Service Act of 1917, the court stated:

 It may not be doubted that the very conception of a just government and its duty to the citizen includes the reciprocal obligation of the citizen to render military service in case of need, and the right to compel it.
 Vattel, Law of Nations, book III, cc.
 1 and 2.
 To do more than state the proposition is absolutely unnecessary in view of the practical illustration afforded by the almost universal legislation to that effect now in force.

 In the United States, Vattel was one of the treatise writers that influenced James Madison's concept of the freedom of the seas in defense of the principle "free ships make free goods" (in other words, if the ships were neutral, the goods on board were deemed neutral).
 In the longest work Madison ever wrote, he relied heavily upon Vattel to support his argument that the Rule of 1756 had no legal basis.

 According to James Madison, Vattel was "justly charged with failing too much in the merit of a careful discrimination; and sometimes with delivering maxims, which he either could not reconcile, or does not take pains to explain."
 Regarding the chapter on neutrality (Book III, Chapter VII of The Law of Nations), Madison says Vattel could have been "more exact in his definitions and more lucid in the order of his ideas".

+Former Virginia Governor Patrick Henry is said to have read Vattel to prepare his arguments in the 1791 British Debts Case.